Back to the blog

 So — how bad is it?

-Ultimately, it’s not the gambit that’s bad — it’s the player’s purpose and expectations that determine its usefulness.
+In the end, the gambit is not what’s bad — it’s that player’s intentions and expectations that determine its effectiveness.

 • Enjoy tactics and traps